 In 2010, the government in Barcelona banned bullfighting in Catalonia, but Madrid and Andalusia continue to host bullfighting events throughout the summer.
 The stadiums are usually full, both with curious tourists and die-hard fans.

 Animal rights activists argue that the practice is barbaric and that the animal suffers extensively during the ritual.
 They also differentiate between killing for meat — considered to be a necessity, and killing for fun.

 For a start, proponents of bullfighting point out that the animal is eaten afterward, so the animal's death is not in vain.
 They also claim that the animal does not suffer greatly during the event — a good bullfighter will kill the bull efficiently.

-The strength of this argument is questionable - while the final kill is quick, the abuse the bull sustains during the fight is prolonged.
+But the strength of this argument is questionable — while the final kill is quick, the abuse the bull sustains during the fight is prolonged.